stashgg/stash-unity/Assets/Stash.Popup/README.md

 {
     void OpenPaymentCard()
     {
-        // Open a URL in the card popup StashPayCard.Instance.OpenURL("STASH_PAY_URL", OnStashPayDismissed, OnStashPaySuccess);
+        // Open the Stash Pay URL coming from the backend in the card.
+        // Card offers two callbacks - on dismiss and on successful payment.
+        StashPayCard.Instance.OpenURL("STASH_PAY_URL", OnStashPayDismissed, OnStashPaySuccess);
     }